 Shak and Wahab did a great job working with Burro and communicating with Chani.
 The following Wednesday, opening night part 2 went off without a hitch!
 Every household in Chani rented batteries for their lanterns and some brought their cell phones as well.
 Salamatu and Munera were really excited and no one seemed upset that opening night was delayed.
 Brianan’s family was in town to visit her and they all got to come out for the opening – it was great to have such a big crowd there to celebrate!
 A BIG THANKS, again, to Next Step Living for funding the start-up cost of the solar businesses in Kurugu Vohoyili, Sakpalua, and Chani!

 In 3 short weeks, Sam and I will be returning to Ghana with 46 water Fellows and our first-ever team of solar Fellows.
 We can’t wait to get back to Tamale and run our biggest-ever Summer Fellowship!

 At the CWS Ghana office in Tamale, the field staff and I talk about “problem villages”.
 These are CWS partnership communities that need help troubleshooting issues at their water businesses.
-The issues range in severity as the problems could be anything from the entrepreneurs having low sales because community members are busy on their farms to something as far fetched as a community believing there is a baby who comes out at night and puts evil spirits in to the polytank (this actually happened in the village of Tunga).
+The issues range in severity as the problems could be anything from the entrepreneurs having low sales because community members are busy on their farms.
+In this case, the use of Sales Tips could come in handy here, to improve sales and push customer expectations.
+On the other hand, it could also range to something as far fetched as a community believing there is a baby who comes out at night and puts evil spirits in to the polytank (this actually happened in the village of Tunga).